catarinaluz/non_linear_beam/README.md

 # Non-Linear-Beam

 This repository contains the code necessary for extracting, visualizing, and analyzing experimental data to determine the parameters of a non-linear oscillator system.
-The non-linear oscillator in question is subject to both mechanical and magnetic forces, with the overall goal of fitting the experimental data to the derived model and extracting relevant physical parameters.
+The non-linear oscillator in question is subject to magnetic forces, with the overall goal of fitting the experimental data to the derived model and extracting relevant physical parameters.

 ## Contents